 Introduction

-Welcome to “The Rust Programming Language,” an introductory book about Rust.
+Welcome to The Rust Programming Language, an introductory book about Rust.

-Rust is a programming language that helps you write faster, more reliable software.
-High-level ergonomics and low-level control are often at odds with each other in programming language design; Rust stands to challenge that.
+The Rust programming language helps you write faster, more reliable software.
+High-level ergonomics and low-level control are often at odds in programming language design; Rust challenges that conflict.
 Through balancing powerful technical capacity and a great developer experience, Rust gives you the option to control low-level details (such as memory usage) without all the hassle traditionally associated with such control.

-Who Rust is For
+Who Rust Is For

-Rust is great for many people for a variety of reasons.
-Let’s discuss a few of the most important groups.
+Rust is ideal for many people for a variety of reasons.
+Let’s look at a few of the most important groups.

 Teams of Developers

 Rust is proving to be a productive tool for collaborating among large teams of developers with varying levels of systems programming knowledge.
 Low-level code is prone to a variety of subtle bugs, which in most other languages can only be caught through extensive testing and careful code review by experienced developers.
-In Rust, the compiler plays a gatekeeper role by refusing to compile code with these kinds of bugs—including concurrency bugs.
-By working alongside the compiler, the team can spend more time focusing on the logic of the program rather than chasing down bugs.
+In Rust, the compiler plays a gatekeeper role by refusing to compile code with these elusive bugs, including concurrency bugs.
+By working alongside the compiler, the team can spend more time focusing on the program’s logic rather than chasing down bugs.

 Rust also brings contemporary developer tools to the systems programming world: